axelooc59/Insertion-XLSX-To-Databse/README.md

 My job was first to create this script that with a XLSX file insert data into both Table.
 Then to configurate Chron in linux to run this script one time per day automatically.

+Notes:
+It generate a Log file when you can see what the scrypt done and weither he succeed or not